 A startling large portion of your Disney World vacation is the price of admission tickets.
 No doubt visiting the parks is expensive.
 You may be surprised to learn that for children under the age of 3, Disney does not require park admission!
 That’s right, they get in for free!
 We vacationed at Disney with our young son four times before he turned three years old!
 That is a significant savings over the years!
 We mourned the day he turned three!
 If you are able, taking children under the age of 3 will save you hundreds of dollars on park admission.

 Another significant expense is dining costs.
-However, children ages 0-2 dine for free at Disney restaurants that feature an all-you-care-to-eat buffet.
+However, children ages 0-2 dine for free at Disney restaurants that feature all-you-care-to-eat meals.
 Disney expects children at this age to eat off the adult’s plate.
-So at a buffet meal, you will not be charged for your toddler’s meal.
+So at an all-you-care-to-eat meal, you will not be charged for your toddler’s meal.
 This is a great way to save more money during your vacation.
 However, be sure to include your child in your dining reservation!
 Disney staff will want to ensure they have enough room for your party, and that includes your toddler.
 So don’t leave them out of your dining party total when making a reservation.

 3 – They Don’t Need FastPasses